A Detailed Guide on Crunch

 Putting early stops on wordlists

 As per user requirements, there may also be a possibility when a user wants to cut short a list to certain combination.
-For example, if a user wants to create 3 characters per word wordlist using “a,b and c” as characters but wants to cut it as soon as wordlist generates combination ”acc” it can be done like so:
+For example, if a user wants to create a wordlist with 3 characters per word using “a, b and c” as characters but wants to cut it as soon as they generate the combination ”acc,” they can do it like so:

 crunch 3 3 abc -o 1.txt crunch 3 3 abc -e acc -o 2.txt